isomerpages/scamshield/pages/faq.md

 No, the app can only filter incoming SMSes.
 If you received spam messages from other chat apps such as WhatsApp, Wechat, IMO, Viber, etc, you can forward the spam messages via in-app reporting function.

-### Can I inactivate either the filtering of incoming phone calls or text messages function?
+### Can I deactivate either the filtering of incoming phone calls or text messages function?

 Yes, either function can be deactivated at any time in your settings.
-To learn more visit our [setup guide](https://www.scamshield.sg/setup-guide/)
+Take note that this will limit the functionality of the app.
+To learn more visit our [setup guide](https://www.scamshield.org.sg/setup-guide/)

 ### I can't find the option to enable call blocking and SMS filtering?